vbaenal/PlotatoeMath/README.md

 # Plotatoe Bot

 Plotatoe is a Telegram Math Bot.
 You give the bot a function with some parameters and then it creates an image with the plot of that function for you.
 Everything except the Telegram API is done from scratch.
+You can test it here: https://telegram.me/plotatoemathsbot

 ## How to use the bot